clamstew/tidbyt-community/apps/yearclock/README.md

 ## Configuration Options

-- **Color Scheme**: Choose from Rainbow, Grayscale, Red, Blue, Green, or Purple
+- **Color Scheme**: Choose from Rainbow, Thermal, Grayscale, Red, Blue, Green, or Purple
 - **Hemisphere**: Choose Northern or Southern hemisphere for seasonal positioning
 - **Accent Dot Style**: Configure how accent dots are colored on the dial marker
   - **Adaptive (Default)**: Dots automatically choose complementary colors based on the color scheme